-Dan Hornsby, born Isaac Daniel Hornsby in Atlanta, Georgia on February 1rst,1900 – May 18th 1951 was an American singer, musician, music writer, producer and arranger.
+Dan Hornsby, born Isaac Daniel Hornsby in Atlanta, Georgia on February 1rst,1900 – May 18th, 1951 was an American singer, musician, music writer, producer, and arranger.
 He enjoyed playing trumpet and singing with various dance bands in Atlanta in the 1920s.
-Hornsby formed his basic group Dan Hornsby Quartet: Perry Bechtel (banjo, guitar and baritone), Taylor Flanagan (piano and high tenor), Sterlin Melvin (guitar and bass guitar) and Dan Hornsby (lead singer and arranger).
+Hornsby formed his basic group Dan Hornsby Quartet: Perry Bechtel (banjo, guitar, and baritone), Taylor Flanagan (piano and high tenor), Sterlin Melvin (guitar and bass guitar) and Dan Hornsby (lead singer and arranger).

 The Atlanta Baking Company asked Hornsby to do a show on WSM Radio in Atlanta.
 The group name changed to Bamby Baker Boys and Hornsby became the first commercial performer of the WSB radio station, which started airing in 1922.
-His pleasant disposition and sense of humour earned him a nickname “Cheerful Dan”.
+His pleasant disposition and sense of humor earned him the nickname “Cheerful Dan”.

-Hornsby’s performance on radio was noticed by Columbia Records – the oldest record company.
+Hornsby’s performance on the radio was noticed by Columbia Records – the oldest record company.
 His main role was a sort of talent scout, but he had many roles at Columbia Records during the 1920s and early 1930s, including production of his own recordings like “On Mobile Bay” and “I Want A Girl” or with Young Brothers Tennessee Band: “Are you from Dixie” and “Bill Bailey, won’t you please come home”, “Oh!
 Susanna“, “Little Brown Jug“, and other classic American songs.
 For example, Hornsby was the first recorded voice of the “Arkansas Traveler” and was the producer of the first recording of “You Are My Sunshine” and “Take me out to the Ballgame!